mjuresic/Zadaci/README.md

 # Zadaci, Java/Kotlin and algorithms and data structure practice
-Almost all problems are from codeforces .
+Almost all problems are from codeforces and leetcode.